-- There are medical students who are in the process of integrating longitudinal climate education throughout the didactic and clinical phase curricula to build upon existing materials.
+• There are medical students who are in the process of integrating longitudinal climate education throughout the didactic and clinical phase curricula to build upon existing materials.
 They are collaborating with the OHSU Climate Health and Education Taskforce to work on this project, this taskforce is a group of members of OHSU.
-To this end they are doing a dedicated review of the curricula and developing a report to recommend additions to the curricula that would create a more robust coverage of climate change. - In 2023, a medical student advocated for the addition and successfully integrated a lecture into the core didactic curricula titled "Introduction to Planetary Health" during the Cardiology, Pulmonary, Renal Block and led the session alongside two faculty members. - The Climate Change Curricula and Education taskforce is part of the larger OHSU Sustainability Steering Committee and is composed of an interdisciplinary team of faculty, fellows, residents, and students developing and teaching curricula on climate change and human health.
+To this end, they are doing a dedicated review of the curricula and developing a report to recommend additions to the curricula that would create a more robust coverage of climate change.
+4 - In 2023, a medical student advocated for the addition and successfully integrated a lecture into the core didactic curricula titled "Introduction to Planetary Health" during the Cardiology, Pulmonary, Renal Block and led the session alongside two faculty members.
+This lecture is planned for its 3rd iteration in 2025. - In 2024, a medical student advocated for the addition and successfully integrated a required clinical skills lab (CSL) "Introduction to Climate Change and Environmental Health Over a Lifespan" into the Developing Human block. - The Climate Change Curricula and Education taskforce is part of the larger OHSU Sustainability Steering Committee and is composed of an interdisciplinary team of faculty, fellows, residents, and students developing and teaching curricula on climate change and human health.
 They have been expanding their lectures, recently incorporating standalone lectures on Climate Change into the Infectious Disease and Cancer intersessions (required components of the clinical curriculum for medical students, as described in prior questions) and into the required Transition to Residency course taken by M4s.
 They continue to expand, planning for incorporation of a similar lecture into the Cognitive Impairment intersession.
 In January of 2021, they started a new elective entitled Climate Change and Human Health, which is interdisciplinary and offered to all students, including medical students.
 In July of 2022 they created a lecture for the Family Medicine Core Rotation that is attended by all students in the rotation. - Student interest is also driving planetary health education.
 OHSU Students for a Sustainable Future organize optional talks such as a panel on environmental health and an environmental health journal club are also organized by OHSU Students for a Sustainable Future.
 1.21.
 How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?

-- 6 Planetary health/ESH topics are well integrated into the core medical school curriculum. - Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum. - 2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s). - There is minimal/no education for sustainable healthcare.
+Planetary health/ESH topics are well integrated into the core medical school curriculum.
+(6 points) Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
+(4 points) Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
+(2 points) There is minimal/no education for sustainable healthcare.
+(0 points) Score Assigned: 4 ------------------- -- Score explanation: